Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

 After May 8, 2023, when number matching is enabled for all users, anyone who performs a RADIUS connection with NPS extension version 1.2.2216.1 or later will be prompted to sign in with a TOTP method instead.

 Users must have a TOTP authentication method registered to see this behavior.
 Without a TOTP method registered, users continue to see Approve/Deny.

 Prior to the release of NPS extension version 1.2.2216.1 after May 8, 2023, organizations that run earlier versions of NPS extension can modify the registry to require users to enter a TOTP.
 For more information, see NPS extension.

 Managing the TLS/SSL Protocols and Cipher Suites

 It's recommended that older and weaker cipher suites be disabled or removed unless required by your organization.
 Information on how to complete this task can be found in the article, Managing SSL/TLS Protocols and Cipher Suites for AD FS

-Additional troubleshooting guidance and possible solutions can be found in the article, Resolve error messages from the NPS extension for Azure AD Multi-Factor Authentication.
+Additional troubleshooting guidance and possible solutions can be found in the article, Resolve error messages from the NPS extension for Microsoft Entra multifactor authentication.

 Configure alternate IDs for login, or set up an exception list for IPs that shouldn't perform two-step verification in Advanced configuration options for the NPS extension for multifactor authentication